Balaclava (clothing)

-A balaclava, also known as a balaclava helmet, ski mask, or shiesty, is a form of cloth headgear designed to expose only part of the face, usually the eyes and mouth.
+A balaclava, also called a ski mask or racing mask, is a form of cloth headgear designed to expose only part of the face, usually the eyes and mouth.
 Depending on style and how it is worn, only the eyes, mouth and nose, or just the front of the face are unprotected.
 Versions with enough of a full face opening may be rolled into a hat to cover the crown of the head or folded down as a collar around the neck.
+It is commonly used in alpine skiing, snowboarding, motorsport and motorcycle.

 History

 Similar styles of headgear were known in the 19th century as the Uhlan cap worn by Polish and Prussian soldiers, and the Templar cap worn by outdoor sports enthusiasts.

-The name comes from their use at the Battle of Balaclava during the Crimean War of 1854, referring to the town near Sevastopol in the Crimea, where British troops there wore knitted headgear to keep warm.
+The name comes from their use at the 1854 Battle of Balaclava during the Crimean War, referring to the town of Balaklava near Sevastopol in Crimea, where British troops there wore knitted headgear to keep warm.
 Handmade balaclavas were sent over to the British troops to help protect them from the bitter cold weather.
-British troops required this aid, as their own supplies (warm clothing, weatherproof quarters, and food) never arrived in time.
+The troops required this aid, as their own supplies (warm clothing, weatherproof quarters, and food) never arrived in time.
 According to Richard Rutt in his History of Handknitting, the name "balaclava helmet" was not used during the war but appears much later, in 1881.

 Uses

 Warmth

-Thin Balaclavas can be used under motorcycle or snowmobile helmets for warmth in cool or winter conditions.
+Thin Balaclavas can be used under motorcycle, snowmobile, ski, and snowboard helmets for warmth in cool or winter conditions.